-- 3. Install the video adapter card in any empty slot/ connector in which it fits. - a.
+- 5. Install the video adapter card in any empty slot/ connector in which it fits. - a.
 Remove the screw and then the adapter card slot cover.
-(Steps continued on the next page.)

 b.
 Align and insert the adapter card into the adapter card connector.
 Insert the screw.
-(Reverse this step for card removal.)

-4. Plug your monitor cable into the video adapter card connector that extends from the adapter card slot to the back of the system unit (instead of the monitor connector on the back of the system unit,
+6. Plug your monitor cable into the video adapter card connector that extends from the adapter card slot to the back of the system unit (instead of the monitor connector on the back of the system unit,